 He taught me to appreciate the simple things – a walk in the woods, a fresh snowfall, a nap in a shaft of winter sunlight.
 And as he grew old and achy, he taught me about optimism in the face of adversity.
 Mostly, he taught me about friendship and selflessness and, above all else, unwavering loyalty.”
 (Marley and Me: Life and Love With the World’s Worst Dog)

-A fairly straightforward word, attribute, and characteristic.
-We expect loyalty from those we are closest to, but how often do we contemplate being fiercely loyal to our beliefs, values, and others.
+Loyalty is a fairly straightforward word, attribute, and characteristic.
+We expect it from those we are closest to, but how often do we contemplate being fiercely loyal to our beliefs, values, and others.

 Learning to understand what matters most in my life has helped me to develop greater loyalty.
 When I read the book, Choices that Change Lives by Hal Urban, I found a simple exercise in determining whether your priorities are in line with your values.